ebbba-org/ansible-role-bigbluebutton/README.md

 > This role won't move or remove existing data, which means you cannot change `bbb_nfs_share` or `bbb_symlink_*` once BBB is installed.
 Migrating data between storage locations at a later point is possible, but requires manual steps and is out of scope for this role.

 * **`bbb_nfs_share`** (no default)\
-  If defined, the role will install `nfs-common`, mount the specified NFS share to `/mnt/bigbluebutton`, create `var` and `log` subdirectories and define `bbb_symlink_var` and `bbb_symlink_log` to point to those directories.
-Make sure that each BBB node has its own directory on the NFS server.
+  If defined, the role will install `nfs-common`, mount the specified NFS share to `bbb_nfs_mount`, create `var` and `log` subdirectories and set `bbb_symlink_var` and `bbb_symlink_log` to point to those directories. **Make sure that each BBB server has a dedicated directory on your NFS server**, and that the remove directory exists and can be mounted.
+It will not be created by this role.
 Example: `nfs.example.com:/exports/bbb/{{ bbb_hostname }}/`

 * **`bbb_nfs_opts`** (default: `defaults,tcp,nofail,lookupcache=positive,_netdev`)\
   Mount options for `bbb_nfs_share`.

 * **`bbb_nfs_mount`** (default: `/mnt/bigbluebutton`)\
   Target directory (mount point) for `bbb_nfs_share`.
-No not mount directly to `/var/bigbluebutton`!

 * **`bbb_symlink_var`** (no default, conflicts with `bbb_nfs_share`)\
   If defined, create a symlink from `/var/bigbluebutton` to the specified directory before installing BBB.
-This is useful if you want to store BBB state and recordings on a separate device or NFS share (see  `bbb_nfs_share`).
+This is useful if you want to store BBB state and recordings in a different location.
 The role will fail if the target directory does not exist, or if `/var/bigbluebutton` is a non-empty directory.
 It won't move or remove any existing data.

 * **`bbb_symlink_log`** (no default, conflicts with `bbb_nfs_share`)\
   Same as `bbb_symlink_var` but for `/var/log/bigbluebutton`.